 - Identifying and cataloging local fin and humpback whales

-- Studying the distribution of whales, basking sharks and ocean sunfish in the Gulf of Maine
+- Studying the distribution and behavior of large whales in the Gulf of Maine

 - Investigating long-term trends in distribution and social groups among marine mammals